-Replace the junction when the sensor fails to calibrate with a reasonable slope and offset, even after you have replaced the filling solution.
+Replace the junction when the sensor fails to calibrate with a reasonable slope and offset, even after replacing the filling solution.

 - 1. Unscrew the reference junction and discard. - 2.
 Replace the filling solution and screw in a new reference junction. - 3.
 Soak for 15 minutes, then calibrate the sensor.